Kalfresh Vegetables is a business that has good farming techniques at its core.

 We take biodiversity to the next level by increasing the natural flora & fauna on farm and by increasing the micro-organisms in the soil.

-The Certified Organic vegetables, marketed under our The Passionate Farmer brand, are grown by the Jurgens on farms in Bowen, North Queensland.
+The Certified Organic vegetables and marketed under our The Passionate Farmer brand.

 Contact our Sales Manager Martin Beattie to discuss your Organic Produce needs.